2023 Best Business Schools in the Plains States Region

 You’ll join some of the best and brightest minds around you if you attend Washington University in St Louis.
 The school came in at #3 on this year’s list.

-Degree recipients from DCTC accumulate an average of $18,397 in student debt by the time they complete their degree.
+On average, students take out $18,397 in loans while pursuing their degree.
 Once they receive their degree, DCTC graduates enter the workforce, making an average salary of $46,125 during the early year of their career.

 You’ll be in good company if you decide to attend Anoka-Ramsey Community College.
 It ranked #5 on our list.